-Beniseed soup (African sesame seed stew) is a nutrition-packed, delicious African soup with a pleasant, irresistible flavor you will fall in love with!
+Beniseed soup (African sesame seed stew) is a nutrition-packed, delicious African soup with a pleasant, irresistible flavor.
+You will fall in love with it!

-Beniseed soup is a rich, healthy, low carb soup eaten with fufu and commonly eaten in middle belt states in Nigeria.
-Its appearance is very similar to that of egusi soup, but it tastes quite different.
+Beniseed soup is a rich, healthy Nigerian soup made with fufu.
+It is commonly eaten in middle belt states in Nigeria.
+Although its appearance is very similar to that of egusi soup, it tastes quite different.

-Beniseed soup is made from sesame seeds and that's what gives it that rich, nutty flavor.
+Beniseed soup is made from sesame seeds, which gives it that rich, nutty flavor.

 Should I use hulled or unhulled sesame seeds?